Ansijax/optaplanner-osgi-test/README.md

 * Download Servicmix 5.4.0 and unzip it  (http://servicemix.apache.org/downloads.html)
 * compile this bundle (mvn install)
-* copy the jar from the bundle target dir into the servicmix deploy dir
+* copy the jar from the bundle target dir into the servicemix deploy dir
 * start servicemix (on unix ./servicemix from servicemix bin dir)
 * from karaf lunch this command: features:install camel-optaplanner this command resolves all dependecies